+Lettuce is an important crop in California, and the majority of lettuce production in the United States occurs in California.
+The value of California's lettuce crop was \$1.7 billion in 2013 (National Agricultural Statistics Service, 2015).
 Measured by value, lettuce ranks in the top ten agricultural commodities produced in California (National Agricultural Statistics Service, 2015).
-Much of California's lettuce crop is grown in Monterey County, where lettuce production value is 27% of the county's agricultural production value (Monterey County Agricultural Commissioner, 2015).
+Lettuce production value is 27% of Monterey County's agricultural production value (Monterey County Agricultural Commissioner, 2015).
 Approximately ten to fifteen thousand acres are planted to lettuce in Monterey County each season (spring, summer, and fall).
 Spinach, broccoli, and strawberries are also important crops in the region.

-Verticillium dahliae is a soil borne fungus that causes lettuce to be afflicted with V. wilt.
+Verticillium dahliae is a soil borne fungus that causes subsequent lettuce crops to be afflicted with V. wilt.
 No effective treatment exists once plants are infected by the fungus (Xiao and Subbarao, 1998; Fradin and Thomma, 2006).
 The fungus can survive in the soil for fourteen years as microsclerotia, which are resting structures that are produced as the pathogen colonizes a plant.
-This system allows the fungus to remain in the soil even without a host plant.
+This allows the fungus to remain in the soil even without a host plant.
 When a susceptible host is planted, microsclerotia attack through the roots, enter the water conducting tissue, and interfere with the water uptake and transport through the plant.
 If the density of microsclerotia in the soil passes a threshold, a disease known as V. wilt occurs.

 V. wilt first killed a lettuce (Lactuca sativa L.) crop in California's Parajo Valley in 1995.
-Prior to 1995, lettuce was believed to be immune.
+Prior to this, lettuce was believed to be immune.
 Since then, the disease has spread rapidly through the Salinas Valley, the prime lettuce production region of California.
 By 2010, more than 150 fields were infected with V. wilt (Atallah, Hayes, and Subbarao, 2011), amounting to more than 4,000 acres (Krishna Subbarao, personal communication, 2013).
-Although growers have resisted reporting the extent of the disease since 2010, it is likely that the number of affected acres has increased since then (Krishna Subbarao, personal communication, 2013).